South Africa Wine Industry Before and After Apartheid

 Wine Production Before Apartheid

 After slavery was abolished, former slaves were allowed to learn trades and engage in economic activities.
 In vineyards, they were paid wages, although meager, keeping them in a cycle of debt.
 In addition, this meant their lives never changed even though slavery had been abolished.
 Working conditions remained poor, and wages were low.
 There also developed two classes of workers, including seasonal and permanent workers.
-Permanent workers resided on the farms working in the vineyards and wineries.
+Permanent workers resided on the farms and worked in the vineyards and wineries.
 Farm owners developed stores where these workers could buy supplies.

 Besides, they were afforded wine, food, and housing as part of the payment.
 This practice continued until the 20th century.
-Also, after slavery was abolished, some relocated to cape town and other regions engaging in different activities.
+Also, after slavery was abolished, some relocated to Cape Town and other regions engaging in different activities.

 Apartheid dates to the 1913 Natives Lands Act, which led to dispossessing natives of their land and barring them from land ownership.
 The Act led to the relocation of black people to poor homelands and poorly serviced towns.
 As a result, apartheid led to socio-economic challenges facing the country.
 These conditions escalated in 1948 after an all-white government enforced racially motivated laws.
 The agricultural sector, especially viticulture, was one of the greatly affected.